Special offer

 Subject: Out of the Office – Thank you for your patience

 I’m out of the office until [date] with limited access to email.
 I’ll respond as soon as I can, but there may be a delay before you hear from me.
+I will address all unanswered messages promptly upon my return.
 Thank you for your patience.

-When you’re away but have a colleague covering urgent inquiries on your behalf, you can include their contact information in your OOO message.
+If you have a colleague covering urgent inquiries while you’re away, you can include their contact information in your OOO message, once you have their permission for coverage.

 Sample template: